-Brandon Scott Rumsey (he/they) is a queer composer, bassoonist, teacher, gender and sexuality scholar, and mental health advocate based in Ann Arbor, Michigan.
+Dr. Brandon Scott Rumsey (they/them) is a queer, gender non-conforming composer, teacher, gender and sexuality scholar, and mental health advocate based in Ann Arbor, Michigan.
 Brandon is the Director of Operations/Research for the Trade Winds Ensemble, a Senior Editorial Assistant at the Gershwin Critical Edition housed at SMTD, and joined the music theory faculty in 2020 as a Lecturer of Music Theory.

-Brandon’s music is colorful, elegant, and often has a healing or meditative quality.
-His work has been commissioned and performed by both well-established and emerging ensembles and performers.
-Beyond the concert hall, Brandon has composed and arranged for musical theatre and has written incidental music for numerous contemporary plays.
+Brandon’s music is colorful, elegant, and has often been described as “healing” and “meditative”.
+Their work has been commissioned and performed by both well-established and emerging ensembles and performers around the world.
+Beyond the concert hall, Brandon has composed and arranged for musical theatre, and they really enjoy writing incidental music for dramatic theatre.

-Brandon’s research and teaching engages queer and feminist theory and social activism in order to advance research on and performance of marginalized musicians and their work.
-In 2015, Brandon co-founded the Emblems Quintet, a woodwind quintet/artist collective committed to education, inclusive- and equity-conscious programming, and performing exciting overlooked repertoire.
+Brandon’s research and teaching engage queer and feminist theory and social activism in order to advance research on and performance of marginalized musicians and their work.
+In 2015, Brandon co-founded the Emblems Quintet, a woodwind quintet/artist collective committed to education, inclusive- and equity-conscious programming, and performing exciting, and oft-overlooked, repertoire.
 In 2016, Brandon joined the Trade Winds Ensemble, a team of teaching artists who use composition and improvisation as a tool for teaching children and youth around the world social-emotional skills such as communication, leadership, confidence, and self-expression.

 Brandon holds an A.Mus.D. in Music Composition and a Graduate Certificate in Lesbian, Gay, Bisexual, Transgender, and Queer Studies from the University of Michigan.
-When he’s not teaching, you can find Brandon downtown knitting or composing in one of Ann Arbor’s cozy coffee shops or walking his puppy, Barty.
+When they’re not teaching, you can find Brandon teaching knit and crochet classes at Spun, Ann Arbor’s local yarn shop, composing at Roosroast, or walking his rambunctious puppy, Barty.

-> Music is an art of emotion that allows humans to exercise compassion and empathy.
+> Music is an art of emotion that can allow us to exercise compassion and empathy.

 > Students are empowered when they walk into the room and their experiences have authority.

-> It is important to embrace our humanity through discovering and telling our story.
+> It is important to embrace our humanity through discovering and telling our unique stories.

 A.Mus.D., University of Michigan